stormpath/stormpath-documentation/source/auth_n.rst

 2. The user will be asked by the Provider to accept the permissions required by your app.

-3. The Provider will return the user to your application with an access token.
+3. The Provider will return the user to your application with an Access Token or Authorization Code.

-4. Stormpath will take this access token and use it to query the provider for:
+4. Stormpath will take this token/code and use it to query the provider for:

    - an email address
    - a first name